en-atul/ts-microfrontend-monorepo-kit/README.md

 ![Banner](screenshots/banner.png)

 A production-ready monorepo boilerplate for building scalable microfrontend applications, powered by modern web technologies and best practices.
+Built entirely from scratch without using any cli tools, providing complete control over the build configuration and development workflow.

 ## �� Table of Contents